 1. Do a bit of DIY

-Not everyone is ready to take to the sewing machine to make their own wardrobe, but it’s relatively simple to spice up plainer pieces.
-Buy a few cheap pieces you can add your own accessories to, or work with older items you already have but no longer wear.
+Not everyone is ready to take to the sewing machine to make their own wardrobe, but it’s relatively simple to change up plainer pieces.
+Buy a few cheap pieces you can add your own accessories to, or work with older items that you no longer wear.
 Adding buttons, or some coloured edging can brighten up tired pieces, and tailoring skirt or dress lengths can make a huge difference to its appeal.

 2. Buy neutral or classic looks